mirah/mirah/README.md

 REQUIREMENTS
 -----------------

-* JRuby 1.6.0 or higher.
+* Java 1.7 or higher.
-* BiteScript 0.0.8 or higher

 INSTALL
 -----------------